Closing On A Mortgage Refinance: What You Need To Know

 Refinance closing is usually faster than closing for a home purchase.
 After closing day, homeowners can expect the refinance to finalize after 3 business days.
 The exact time frame for closing can depend on the type of refinance you’re utilizing.

 Refinancing helps homeowners get better mortgages.
-If you’re interested in improving your financial health through a refinance, apply for a refinance.
+If you’re interested in improving your financial health through a refinance, get started today to see your options so you can make the best financial decision.